minsuzhang/lsl-eego/README.md

 To use the plugin, the driver has to be installed from the device manager.
 The Windows 8 driver can be used for Windows 10.

 ### Linux
-The Linux release has been compiled on Ubuntu 16.04 with Qt Creator.
+The Linux release has been compiled on Ubuntu 16.04 & 22.04 with Qt Creator.
 It will work on 16.04 or later.

 Missing file:
-- eego-SDK.lib
+- libeego-SDK.so

 Contact the maintainer if you work at Campus Biotech Geneva to receive the Linux release or the missing files.